faisalagood/peeeep/README.md

 ## Features

 - Displays third-party emotes in Twitch chat.
+(7TV, FFZ, BTTV)
 - Shows tooltips with emote information on hover (including emote name, source, and preview).
-- Currently supports modifier emotes from 7TV.
+- Only supports modifier emotes from 7TV.

 ## Installation